davydovanton/davydovanton.github.io/_drafts/develop-api-with-roda.md

 ```

 And the last part, we need to split our application to different modules with different logic and routes.
-For this we need to create required module.
-In example I created `Users` module with all REST routes:
+For this we have to create required module.
+In an example I created `Users` module with all REST routes:

 ```ruby
 # lib/api/users.rb